-How do we spend our Pupil Deprivation Grant (PDG)?
+How do we spend our Pupil Development Grant (PDG)?

 We are required by the Welsh Government to publish how we spend our PDG.
 The PDG is the grant that the Welsh Government allocate to each school in Wales in order to ensure that the school does all that it can to close the achievement gap between those children who are eligible for free meals (eFSM) and those children who are not.
 Coed Glas has been particularly successful in providing this support to the children and their families and this has been recognised through the ‘Achievement for All’ Quality Mark.